-I would suggest if you are taking carry on luggage, make sure it is within the airline’s requirements because you just don’t know if, and when, they will weigh it.
+If you take carry-on luggage, I would suggest ensuring it is within the airline’s requirements because you don’t know if and when they will weigh it.

 And no one wants surprises when they least expect it.

-You are allowed two bags checked luggage up to a combined weight of 23 kg.
+You are allowed two bags of checked luggage up to a combined weight of 23 kg.

 Korean Air – Yes or No?

-Even though some of the flight times are not ideal, the overall experience was great, especially when I am saving money.
+Even though some of the flight times are not ideal, the overall experience was great, especially when saving money.